Union Celebrates 95 Year History

 Union Looking to Develop Partnership

 The Operating Engineers are looking to develop a partnership with First Nations communities across Canada.
 IUOE Canadian director Jim Murphy and Local 793 business manager Mike Gallagher, who is president of the IUOE Canadian conference, will be meeting with the Assembly of First Nations (AFN) to discuss training opportunities.
-The two labour leaders will attempt […]
+The two labour leaders will attempt to enter into a memorandum of understanding for a national strategy to deliver training to First Nations communities.
+Once a memorandum of understanding is signed, the IUOE will connect with the AFN Technical Working Group. […]

 The Operating Engineers are looking to develop a partnership with First Nations communities across Canada.